pharo-project/pharo/src/Spec-MorphicAdapters.package/MorphicTickingWindowAdapter.class/README.md

-I am the adapter used to bridge a TickingWindowModel and a TickingSpecWindow
+I am the adapter used to bridge a TickingWindowPresenter and a TickingSpecWindow